Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

         (neurotransmitter metabolism, SCFA metabolism, amino acid metabolism, or other) that were statistically significantly enriched or depleted for each VEP feature for each visit in the analysis.
-    (C) Enrichment plots for selected gene sets and there association with P1 latency.
+    (C) Enrichment plots for selected gene sets and their association with P1 latency.
         Each plot shows the distribution of associations of individual genes within the gene set and the VEP feature.
         Dots are colored if the geneset as a whole was significantly associated.
-        Enrichment plots for all gene set / VEP feature associations are shown in Figure S2.
+        Enrichment plots for all gene set / VEP feature associations are shown in @figureS2.
 ],
 ) <figure3>
 #v(1em)